0sAND1s/HCDisk/README.md

 get  - Copy file(s) to PC
 - \<["]filespec["]>: * or *.com or readme.txt, "1 2", etc - names with spaces are supported, but must be enclosed in quotes
 - [-t]: Copy as text - only display printable chars, usefull for Tasword files
+- [-n newName]: Set the PC file name, default: original name

 Examples:
 - get run		- will copy from the current disk to PC the file named 'run'.
 - get "Dizzy ?"		- will copy from the current disk to PC all files named like "Dizzy 1", "Dizzy 2", "Dizzy 3", etc.
+- get "A B C" -n "ABC"	- will copy from the current disk to PC the file named "A B C" but will set the PC file name to "ABC".

 -----------------------------------------------------------------------------------------------------------------------
 type cat  - Display file
 - \<file spec.>: * or *.com or readme.txt, etc
 - [-h]: display as hex
+- [-t]: display as text
+- [-d]: display as Z80 assembler

 Examples:
 - type run		- will list program 'run' as BASIC code
-- type 1.asm	- will list text file as text
+- type 1.asm -t		- will list text file as text
-- type 1.bin -t	- will list binary file as hex
+- type 1.bin -h		- will list binary file as hex
 - type 1.bin -d		- will list binary file as Z80 assembler

 	BASIC programs are decoded into source code.
 Numeric values are displayed, but only if are different from the textual representations.
 Also, embedded attributes are displayed (as text).
 The program variables values are displayed, if saved with the